 The CBR Cycle Route C10 would make commuting between Coombs and Civic faster and also improve the Molonglo Valley network.
 Four routes are compared: three already exist and one is new – the C10.
 CBR Cycle Route C10 is the best.

-The Molonglo Valley to City Trunk Cycleway: Feasibility Study (ACT Government, 19 September 2014) was carried out by the ACT Government as a result of the 2012 Parliamentary Agreement between the ACT ALP and ACT Greens.
-The cycle highway is commonly referred to as the “C10 City – Molonglo” cycling route and is an official CBR Cycle Route (Figure 1 and 2).
-It is a cycle highway that is intended to provide a direct and high-quality cycling route between the Molonglo Valley and the City.
-In the Active Travel Framework, the technical language of the urban planners, it is called Principal Community Route.
+The Molonglo Valley to City Trunk Cycleway: Feasibility Study was the result of the ACT Labor and ACT Greens 2012 Parliamentary Agreement: also known as the “C10 City – Molonglo” cycling route and an official CBR Cycle Route (Principal Community Route).
+It is intended to provide a direct and high-quality cycling route between the Molonglo Valley and the City.

 Molonglo Cycle Highway is a new cycle highway is one of the earlier commitments to active travel and found in the Parliamentary Agreement for the 8th Legislative Assembly for the Australian Capital Territory between the ACT Labor Party and ACT Greens.